Bulk viscosity from neutron decays to dark baryons in neutron star matter: Neutron decay anomaly

 where the masses are measured in MeV.
-In Fig.~\ref{fig:gphiplot} we plot $g_{\phi} = g_{\phi}^{\text{ND anom.}}(m_{\chi},m_{\phi})$ and see that a typical value is a few times $10^{-14}$.
+In Fig.~\ref{fig:gphiplot} we plot $g_{\phi} = g_{\phi}^{\text{BR}-1\%}(m_{\chi},m_{\phi})$ and see that a typical value\footnote{If we instead chose the coupling to be pseudoscalar, considering the $\phi$ to be a Goldstone boson \cite{Berezhiani:2015afa}, the neutron dark decay rate would be strongly suppressed and then for our benchmark choices of $m_{\chi}=938 \text{ MeV}$ and $m_{\phi}=0$ (see below) we would require $g_{\phi}$ to be larger by a factor of $2m_n/\left(m_n-m_{\chi}\right)\approx 1900$ in order to get a 1\% branching ratio} is a few times $10^{-14}$.
 However, as the $\chi$ mass approaches the neutron mass, the phase space for the neutron to decay into vanishes, and thus the required coupling $g_{\phi}$ rises rapidly.

 There are a variety of constraints on the masses of the $\chi$ and $\phi$.
 The neutron can only decay in this channel if $m_n>m_{\chi}+m_{\phi}$.
 We also require that the proton is stable, so that the decay $p\rightarrow n+e^++\nu_e\rightarrow \chi+\phi+e^++\nu_e$ does not occur, and thus we demand that the sum of the masses of the final state exceeds the proton mass, that is, $m_{\chi}+m_{\phi}>m_p-m_e$.
 However, this constraint is superseded by the requirement of the stability of $^9\text{Be}$, which requires $m_{\chi}+m_{\phi}>937.900\text{ MeV}$ \cite{Fornal:2023wji}.
 Furthermore, thought not necessary, in this paper we will assume $m_{\chi}>m_{\phi}$.